-I am a PHD candidate in Comparative Politics at the University of California, Berkeley.
-My research interests lie at the intersection of Political Economy and Political Psychology.
-My research investigates determinants and attitudes towards social mobility and inequality and how societal upward mobility is linked to political attitudes and democracy.
+I am a PHD candidate in Comparative Political Economy at the University of California, Berkeley.
+My research interests lie in democratic accountability, upward mobility and upward redistribution in the context of rising inequality.
 Before coming to Berkeley, I worked in International Development in South Asia including with the International Finance Corporation (IFC), World Bank Group and with the UK Department for International Development (DFID).
 I have a Masters in Economics and Public Policy from Princeton University, and a Bachelors in Engineering from NSIT, Delhi University.

 At Berkeley's Political Science Department, I am a member of the Department's Diversity and Inclusion Committee, as well as a representative for Women in Political Science (WIPS) for the academic year 2020-21.
 I have been a graduate student instructor for undergraduate departmental courses on quantitative research methods and comparative politics.
 I am also an Associate at the Center on the Politics of Development at Berkeley.